An embellished beginning

 That’s why she decided to add a little color to her GAP standard while working for the retailer as a teen… only to be sent home to change out of her colorful custom embellishments.

 Thankfully Lindsay didn’t let this little ding for her moment of expression alter her vision.
 Her personal style and passion for textiles continued to grow through the years.
 After studying fashion and textile design at Syracuse University, Lindsay spent seven years working in the fashion industry.

 However, while working as a knitwear designer in Colorado, Lindsay was laid off.
 This meant she had to move back home to her small town in Massachusetts and start the career chase all over again.

 But she couldn’t shake the feeling that maybe it was time to start her own business.

 Two things were certain: she would miss working with the women artisans she had come to know and she was passionate about designing knitwear.
 It was the summer of 2012.
 With little funds and a whole lot of encouragement from family and friends, Lindsay decided to get started and named her business after her favorite embroidery stitch - French Knot.
 Her dad helped furnish a humble design office in an old barn on their family’s property where she worked day and night for six months to develop her first line of winter accessories.

 She debuted the line in January 2013 at her first trade show in Salt Lake City, Utah.
 Her winter collection was full of inviting textures, playful blends of color and of course, beautiful embellishments.
 French Knot ended up taking orders for over 12,000 pieces in her first season - proving her tireless work in isolation during the previous six months was totally worth it!

-Since then, French Knot has released a new line each Fall and is celebrating six years of business.
+Since then, French Knot has released a new line each Fall and is celebrating seven years of business.
 Working out of Millbury, Massachusetts in a restored mill for the last few years, Lindsay recently relocated French Knot design headquarters to Lafayette, Indiana.

 A blend of artistry and ethics.